FerranDonoso/01-20-Boston-Dataset/README.md

-# 02-2020-Boston-Dataset
+# Boston House Prices

-A regression analysis to predict the profit of new products
+A regression analysis to predict the house prices in Boston